-Our experimental testbed consists of a virtualized data center where multiple applications share a common pool of resources.
+Our experimental testbed consists of a virtual data center where multiple applications share a common pool of resources.
 We use a cluster of dual processor x86 based servers with Xen virtual machines (VMs) to simulate such a virtual data center.
 The testbed consists of multiple HP Proliant servers, each running Fedora 4, kernel 2.6.12, and Xen 3.0-teseting.
 Each of the server nodes has two processors, 4 GB of RAM, and 1G Ethernet interfaces.
-These hardware resources are shared between the virtual machines that host the application.
-Each virtual machine can be instantiated from a bunch of VM images, database images, and swap images.
+Each server has a bunch of VM images, database images, and swap images.
 These hardware resources are shared between the virtual machines that host the application.